 It’s good for breakfast, lunch, afternoon “snack” and dinner.
 Meaning: There is no bad time to go there.
 It’s much easier to get a table during the weekdays (especially at the beginning of the week), and you can have the place more to yourself.
 The restaurant gets super crowded on the weekends; get ready to wait in line if you don’t have a reservation – which can be made on the official website.

 When?
-Monday to Thursday from 9 am to 12 am.
-Friday and Saturday from 9 am to 2 am.
-Sunday from 9 am to 12 am.
+Monday to Thursday from 9 am to 12 am, Friday and Saturday from 9 am to 2 am, and Sunday from 9 am to 12 am

 Where?
 841 Broadway, New York – NY, USA

-Be aware that prices change, the values presented here are from January of 2017
+The prices presented here are from January of 2017 and the currency is American Dollar